openkruise/community/community-membership.md

     - Authoring and reviewing proposals
     - Initiating, contributing and resolving discussions (emails, GitHub issues, meetings)
     - Identifying subtle or complex issues in designs and implementation PRs
-- Open an issue against the openkruise/kruise repository and done through PR to update Maintainers file.
+- Open a PR against the openkruise/community repository and update Maintainers file.

 ### Responsibilities and privileges